sosmo/vim-easyreplace/README.md

 example: `:cmap <c-x> <Plug>EasyReplaceInitiate`

-`<Plug>EasyReplaceDo` Map this to what you want to press in normal mode to substitute the current match.
+`<Plug>EasyReplaceDo` Map this to what you want to press in normal mode to substitute the current match and move to the next match after that.

 example: `:nmap <c-x> <Plug>EasyReplaceDo`

+`<Plug>EasyReplaceInPlace` Map this to what you want to press in normal mode to substitute the current match and stay in place.

+example: `:nmap <leader>n <Plug>EasyReplaceInPlace`

 `<Plug>EasyReplaceBackwards` Map this to what you want to press in normal mode to substitute the current match and move to the preceding match.